wata/h5validator.js/README.md

-validate.js
+h5validator.js
 =====================

-This is client-side validation (HTML5).
+This is client-side validation for HTML5.

 Usage
 ---------------------